-- DTMF signals may be sent to any extension type on the call. - If a character sequence with a length greater than 32 is supplied, only the first 32 characters in the sequence will be accepted (the remaining characters will be ignored). - The ECS does not provide any signal to the adjunct when transmission has completed. - Each digit sent will require 350 ms. Interdigit timing is 100 ms. - While DTMF signals are being transmitted, all parties on the call will be disconnected from the talk path. - If a party drops from the call while tones are being sent and others remain on the call, signals will continue to be sent to the remaining parties. - Tones originating from the ECS will not be listen-disconnected; for example, Send DTMF tones (generated through ASAI) would still be heard by the disconnected listener.
+- DTMF signals may be sent to any extension type on the call. - If a character sequence with a length greater than 32 is supplied, only the first 32 characters in the sequence will be accepted (the remaining characters will be ignored). - The ECS does not provide any signal to the adjunct when transmission has completed. - If using the default timing, each digit sent will require 350 ms. Interdigit timing is 100 ms. - While DTMF signals are being transmitted, all parties on the call will be disconnected from the talk path. - If a party drops from the call while tones are being sent and others remain on the call, signals will continue to be sent to the remaining parties. - Tones originating from the ECS will not be listen-disconnected; for example, Send DTMF tones (generated through ASAI) would still be heard by the disconnected listener. - Send DTMF may not be invoked on a call already receiving any other type of DEFINITY ECS-generated tone.